eipathan/eipathan.github.io/_pages/research.md

 </head>

 <p style="text-align: justify">
-My research aims at contributing to the <span style="color:#38761d;"><b>theory of coordination</b></span>, with a particular focus on developing strategies for the effective and efficient dissemination and coordination of work contributed by individuals, teams or crowds in an open connected digital networks of network through an empirical mixed-methods case study research approach, employing ethnography (interviews and observations), survey, and archival analysis (collection and analysis of logs and trace data with Python, R, and Dedoose), and a combination of all of these methods whenever relevant.
-My work to date has taken place in contexts including education, scientific communities, open source and commerical software businesses, and may be applicable to other contexts such as healthcare.
+My research aims at contributing to the theory of coordination, with a particular focus on developing strategies for the effective and efficient dissemination and coordination of work contributed by individuals, teams or crowds in an open connected digital networks of network through an empirical mixed-methods case study research approach, employing ethnography (interviews and observations), survey, and archival analysis (collection and analysis of logs and trace data with Python, R, and Dedoose), and a combination of all of these methods whenever relevant.
+My work to date has taken place in contexts including education, scientific communities, open source and commerical software businesses, and can be applied in other contexts such as healthcare.
 <!-- draft
 I therefore study how the events are designed, how teams work together, and how technology support the events and the teams in contexts including education, scientific communities, open source and commerical software businesses.
 Work in such environment is performed by individuals, teams, or crowds, and may either take a form of “adapting” digital artifacts for independent missions or “perfecting” the original digital artifact.